United Kingdom Country Report

-The UK’s operational environment faces high levels of uncertainty in the context of Brexit.
-The country’s regulatory framework will change substantially once the UK ceases to be an EU member state and even more so after an envisaged transition period that is planned to end by December 2020.
+There is currently a risk of disruption caused by the coronavirus disease 2019 (COVID-19) virus outbreak and related emergency measures.
+In addition, the UK's operational environment faces high levels of uncertainty in the context of Brexit.
+The country's regulatory framework is likely to change substantially after the post-Brexit transition period, which is due to end on 31 December 2020.
 Although it is still unclear what the new relationship between the UK and the EU will look like, state contracts for infrastructure are at heightened risk of being altered.
-Temporary strike action is likely to cause disruption.
-The unions that are most likely to go on strike are in the public transport, healthcare, and manufacturing sectors.
+Temporary strike action usually mostly affects public transport, healthcare, and the manufacturing sector.

 The United Kingdom faces a heightened risk of both low-capability and more sophisticated terrorist attacks launched by lone actors or small cells directly linked to non-state militant groups such as the Islamic State or inspired by their ideology.
 Soft targets, such as transport hubs, bars and restaurants, music and sport venues, shopping centres, or public spaces near tourist attractions, are likely to be most at risk.
 However, as lone actors often launch attacks near their homes, the risk of a terrorist attack is not limited to larger cities.
 There is also an elevated risk of retaliatory anti-Muslim attacks launched by far-right proponents and others.

 Vaccinations required to enter the country